Testing connection with a wearable

 You can find more information about automatic sleep tracking start here.

-If your volume gradually lowers after a while, when the tracking is running, the option Turn off when sleeping is enabled.
-This feature lowers the system-wide volume, so it affects even music played outside Sleep.
+If you notice your volume gradually dropping after a while while tracking is running, the Turn off when sleeping is enabled.
+This feature lowers the system-wide volume, so it also affects music played outside of Sleep.

 1. Go to Settings → Sleep tracking → Lullabies → Turn off when sleeping.

-3. Or disable the feature completely by setting it to Use current device volume.
+3. Or disable the feature altogether by setting it to Disabled, and the app won’t change the volume.

-• Unfortunately, this also affects media volume in 3rd party apps, and we cannot control those separately from sonar media volume.
-This means that while using sonar, you can only use media apps on full volume.
+Unfortunately, this also affects media volume in third-party applications, and we cannot control those separately from Sonar’s media volume.
+This means that while using Sonar, you can only use media applications at full volume.

-• You can set a time delay on start of tracking in Settings → Sleep tracking → Awake detection → Delayed sleep tracking.
+You can set a time delay to start tracking in Settings → Sleep Tracking → Awake Detection → Delayed Sleep Tracking.

-• When using sonar, you cannot control media volume by volume buttons as it always jumps back to maximum.
+When using Sonar, you cannot use the volume buttons to control the media volume because it always jumps back to maximum.

 Lullabies

-• When you lower the volume with volume buttons, the lullaby volume is estimated and adjusted accordingly, sonar volume is still kept at maximum.
+You can control the volume of lullabies from the Sleep app (Settings → Lullabies) and from Lullaby add-on pack - when you lower the volume with the volume buttons, the lullaby volume is estimated and adjusted accordingly, the Sonar volume is still kept at maximum.

-Usually battery consumption issue or related issues causing phone over-heating during sleep tracking are not caused by the sleep tracking directly.
+Usually the battery consumption issue or related issues that cause the phone to overheat during sleep tracking are not directly caused by sleep tracking.

-In most cases sleep tracking itself is not consuming too much battery (usually around 1-2% per hour of tracking).
-But because we hold a wake lock (keeping the phone awake) any other usually badly written apps may access the CPU extensively during the sleep tracking time.
-We would suggest checking which services are running before you get to sleep.
-For us it is hard to debug this.
-Also battery statistics are not a hint here as all battery consumption is accounted to the app which holds the wake lock even it did not consume the battery (this is by design in Android).
+In most cases, sleep tracking itself does not consume too much battery (usually around 1-2% per hour of tracking).
+But because we keep a wake lock (keeping the phone awake), any other apps and processes can access the CPU extensively during the sleep tracking time.
+We would suggest checking what services are running before you go to sleep.
+Also, battery statistics are not a clue here, as all battery consumption goes to the app holding the wake lock, even if it did not consume the battery (this is by design in Android).
+This is hard for us to debug.

-A good test would be to reboot your phone before sleep tracking (or kill any unnecessary services running) and see if sleep tracking will still consume too much battery afterward.
-Features within Sleep as Android which may cause higher CPU load during tracking include noise recording.
-You may try tracking without it for a reference.
-Also I would strongly recommend to track with airplane mode on.
+A good test would be to restart your phone (or kill any unnecessary services running) before using Sleep as Android and see if Sleep as Android still uses too much battery after that.
+One of the features of Sleep as Android that may cause higher CPU load during tracking is the noise recording.
+You can try tracking without it as a reference.
+We also strongly recommend tracking with airplane mode enabled.

 The red block indicates that something went wrong with tracking at that time and the device stopped providing sensor data for some reason.
 Usually those are some non-standard battery optimizations or battery savers, the battery gets too low so we preserve it for the alarm or connectivity issue if you use a wearable.